 You can expect to have a urinary catheter (Foley) draining your bladder (which is placed in the operating room under anesthesia) for approximately 1-2 weeks after the surgery.
 It is not uncommon to have blood-tinged urine for a few days to a week after your surgery.

-- Q How can a support group help me if I have prostate cancer?
+- Q How can exercise help me if I have prostate cancer?

 - Q How should I change my diet if I have prostate cancer?